top of page

 1. Growth-Promoting Compounds

-• Phytohormones such as auxins and cytokinins
+• Phytohormones: Compounds like auxins and cytokinins stimulate growth.

 2. Enhanced Soil Microbial Activity

-• Stimulate native soil microbiome diversity
+• Increased soil microbiome diversity

-• Improve nutrient cycling within the soil
+• Improved nutrient cycling

-• Increase organic carbon content and soil organic matter
+• Higher organic carbon content

 3. Stress Resistance

-• Drought conditions and water scarcity
+• Drought and water scarcity

-• Temperature extremes related to climate change
+• Temperature extremes from climate change

 • Pathogen attacks